gccloudone/aurora/content/en/team/monitoring-alerts/_index.en.md

 <gcds-text>Veuillez noter que ce document est actuellement en cours de développement actif et pourrait être sujet à des révisions.
 Une fois terminé, il sera entièrement traduit en français et mis à disposition dans sa version finale.</gcds-text>
 </gcds-alert>

-This section provides an overview of observability components such as Prometheus and Alertmanager as well as Alert Runbooks to resolve alerts.
+This section provides an overview of observability components, including tools such as Prometheus and Alertmanager, as well as Alert Runbooks used to resolve alerts.

-Aurora defines a set of **Alert Runbooks**, which provides step-by-step instructions for troubleshooting and resolving alerts.
-They explain what the alert means, why it occured, and how to fix the issue, ensuring faster and more consistent incident response.
+Aurora defines a comprehensive set of Alert Runbooks that provide step-by-step instructions for troubleshooting and resolving alerts.
+These runbooks explain the meaning of the alert, the root cause of the issue, and the actions required to address it.
+By standardizing incident response, the runbooks help ensure faster resolution times and greater consistency across teams.